Erik-Lin/Erik-Lin/README.md

 - 👋 Hi, I’m @Erik-Lin
 - 👀 I’m interested in C/C++ and Deep Reinforcement Learning.
-- 🌱 I'm working as a software engineer at CertusNet,a 5G communications company.
-- 💞️ I have a DRL studio inside of the Fudan University which called FudanIDS.
+- 🌱 I'm working as a software engineer and I have a DRL studio inside of the Fudan University which called FudanIDS.
-- 📫 How to reach me
+- 📫 How to reach me: erik_lin@163.com
-  - email: erik_lin@163.com

 <!---
 Erik-Lin/Erik-Lin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.